Hallucination Score: Towards Mitigating Hallucinations in Generative Image Super-Resolution: Defining and Characterizing Hallucinations

 \section{Defining and Characterizing Hallucinations}

 In the context of GSR, hallucination refers to the generation of image content that is perceptually ``incorrect'', \textit{relative to} (i) the low-resolution input image (LRI), and (ii) the ground-truth high-resolution reference image (GTI).
-Specifically, we define hallucinations in a super-resolved image (SRI) to have the following properties (see also Fig.~\ref{fig:defillus}): \begin{mydef*}{Hallucinations in SR}{} \textbf{P1}:~SRI content that could not be plausibly present in the LRI is necessarily a hallucination.\\ \textbf{P2}:~SRI content that differs from the GTI is hallucinatory to the extent that the generated visual elements are perceptually recognizable as anomalous. \end{mydef*}
+Specifically, we define hallucinations in a super-resolved image (SRI) to have the following properties (see also Fig.~\ref{fig:defillus}):

+$\bullet\,$\textbf{P1}:~SRI content that could not be plausibly present in the LRI is necessarily a hallucination.

+$\bullet\,$\textbf{P2}:~SRI content that differs from the GTI is hallucinatory to the extent that the generated visual elements are semantically different or perceptually recognizable as anomalous.

 Property \textbf{P1} is simply inherited from the SR problem itself, demanding there exists some realistic degradation that maps the SRI to the LRI.
 Property \textbf{P2}, however, fundamentally relies on the subjective judgment of human visual perception.
 It does \textit{not} ask that the SRI shares the exact details of the GTI; for instance, new textural details that a human observer would not notice as out-of-place are acceptable (non-hallucinatory or low hallucinatory).